bcgov/moti-iot-challenges/MOTI-IoT-Initiative.md

 We are conducting our trial to assess the viability of using open source IoT software.
 The final IoT platform may be a component-based superstructure provided by a traditional vendor or open source community - we are still evaluating.
 W While the final vision will likely be very different from our prototype platform, we are delighted with prototype path we have taken in getting hands-on with the technology, and collaborating and learning from BC's industry leaders in the IoT space.

-####IoT Platform Functional Architecture
+#### IoT Platform Functional Architecture

 IoT covers a huge range of technologies that interconnect systems -- cloud to fog.
 Our target architecture supports innovations in sensor networks and applications with a secure, scalable, modular IoT backend that allows IoT features to be source from multiple vendors, based on widely-adopted (mature) open standards and well-defined APIs.

 <img src="images/iot-platform-functional-arch.png" alt="IoT Platform Functional Architecture" width="80%" align="middle" >

-Our proof-of-concept platform showcases opportunities for IoT innovation, shaping our thinking on modernizing MOTI’s IoT system as we seek opportunities to leverage our extensive MOTI cameras, sensors and data through our prototype IoT platform that will:
+Our proof-of-concept platform showcases opportunities for IoT innovation, shaping our thinking on modernizing MOTIÂ’s IoT system as we seek opportunities to leverage our extensive MOTI cameras, sensors and data through our prototype IoT platform that will:

 * Enable smart transportation solutions using MOTI real-time data
 * Enable ways to disseminate MOTI weather data through open standards